-Since MariaDB 5.3, the TIME, DATETIME, and TIMESTAMP types, along with the temporal functions, CAST and dynamic columns, have supported microseconds.
+The TIME, DATETIME, and TIMESTAMP types, along with the temporal functions, CAST and dynamic columns, support microseconds.
 The datetime precision of a column can be specified when creating the table with CREATE TABLE, for example:

 CREATE TABLE example( col_microsec DATETIME(6), col_millisec TIME(3) );